multimedia

 Down is a performance piece in three parts created and performed by Aliya Ultan.

-Part 1: destruction and burial of a cello (see video above), Part 2: the same cello dug up two years later (see video below), Part 3: live performance of reassembled cello (to be released, 2025).
+Part 1: destruction and burial of a cello (see video above), Part 2: the same cello resurrected two years later (see video below), Part 3: live performance of reassembled cello (images of performance below).

 The core idea...